vjbollavarapu/tidygen/apps/backend/APPLICATION.md

 - **Closed ecosystems** – difficult to integrate with decentralized identity, payments, or storage.
 - **Expensive** – prohibitive for SMEs, startups, and DAOs.

-Ineat-ERP aims to fill this gap with a **Web3-native ERP system**, lowering entry barriers for organizations seeking open, decentralized, and verifiable business management tools.
+TidyGen ERP aims to fill this gap with a **Web3-native ERP system**, lowering entry barriers for organizations seeking open, decentralized, and verifiable business management tools.

 ---